wordswords/dotfiles/dockernotes.md

 `docker image ls --digests ubuntu:latest`

-will lists the digest for ubuntu-latest
+This will list the digest for ubuntu-latest

 ## Layers